AP-Tutor/AP-Guide-mdbook/src/installation.md

-# Chapter 1
+# Installation
 ## Rust installation
-For installing and managing Rust toolchain we will need rustup. for installing rustup you could go to https://www.rust-lang.org/tools/install and select the installation method for your os
+For installing and managing Rust toolchain we will need rustup. for installing rustup you could go to [this link](https://www.rust-lang.org/tools/install) and select the installation method for your os
-### Linux
+### Linux / MacOS
+Execute this command on the terminal

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
 ### Windows
 Are you really, really sure to install it on windows?
-You could download and run [rustup-init.exe](https://static.rust-lang.org/rustup/dist/i686-pc-windows-gnu/rustup-init.exe)
+You could download and run [rustup-init.exe](https://static.rust-lang.org/rustup/dist/i686-pc-windows-gnu/rustup-init.exe) Once executed, select `1) Quick Install`

 ### Using rustup
 For installing stable rust you could follow the installation guide, or you could run: